muckerie/SteamVRNoHeadset-Updated-/README.md

 Change `"requireHmd": true,` to `"requireHmd": false,`, `"forcedDriver": "",` to `"forcedDriver": "null",` and `        "activateMultipleDrivers": false,` to `"activateMultipleDrivers": true,`.

 Notice that, like it says at the top of the file, this file will be replaced when SteamVR updates.
 If you want, you can place the settings in your `steamvr.vrsettings` file located somewhere in the Steam directory.
 Make sure you place them under the `steamvr` header.

+## Fixing headset being asleep

+Once you display VR view, You should go to the startup/shutdown area of the Steamvr settings and set the auto turn off time to 5 minutes.
+Close SteamVR completely.
+This then creates the entry in  C:\Program Files (x86)\Steam\config\steamvr called turnOffScreensTimeout and set that to however many seconds you want it to be on.